JeffDeCola/my-go-examples/README.md

   * [interface](https://github.com/JeffDeCola/my-go-examples/tree/master/basic-programming/interface)

     _Accepting ANYTHING (as long as anything has a method attached to an interface)._

   * [interfaces-card-atm-bank](https://github.com/JeffDeCola/my-go-examples/tree/master/basic-programming/interfaces-card-atm-bank)

-    _Uses interfaces to show how an atm card is used to interact with an atm and bank._
+    _Using interfaces to show how an atm card is used to interact with an atm and bank._

   * [json](https://github.com/JeffDeCola/my-go-examples/tree/master/basic-programming/json)